Stjepan Andrijašević

-Stjepan "Stipe" Andrijašević (born 7 February 1967) is a Croatian retired football player.
+Stjepan "Stipe" Andrijašević (born 7 February 1967) is a Croatian former professional footballer played as a midfielder.

 Club career

 Andrijašević made his debut for local club Hajduk Split in 1983 and played in the 1994–95 UEFA Champions League knockout stage for them.

 International career

-He made his debut for Croatia in an October 1992 friendly match against Mexico and earned a total of 5 caps scoring no goals.
+Andrijašević made his debut for Croatia in an October 1992 friendly match against Mexico and earned a total of five caps.
 His final international was an August 1994 friendly away against Israel.

 Personal life

-In September 1989 he was injured in road accident while riding his motorcycle which took him out of football for more than two years.
+In September 1989 Andrijašević was injured in road accident while riding his motorcycle which took him out of football for more than two years.
 He has two sons, Pjero (born 1988) and Franko (born 1991), and both of them are football players.